 Custom runtime rules

-Prisma Cloud’s approach to scaling runtime defense in big, fluid environments is to model runtime behavior with machine learning.
 Machine learning reduces the effort required to manually create and maintain loads of rules to secure running software.
 When machine learning doesn’t fully capture the range of acceptable runtime behaviors, rules provide a way to declaratively augment models with exceptions and additions.

 For example, the expression grammar supports the following logic:

-"If user Jake runs binary netcat with parameter -l, log an alert"
+"If user Jake runs binary `netcat` with parameter -l, log an alert".

 Custom rules are stored in a central library, where they can be reused.
 Besides your own rules, Prisma Cloud Labs also distributes rules via the Intelligence Stream.
 These rules are shipped in a disabled state by default.
 You can review, and optionally apply them at any time.
+To create and manage custom rules go to

 Defend > Custom Rules > Runtime.
-Click
+Select

 There are four types of rules, but only three are relevant to runtime: